 Aerin Frankel

-On the international stage, Frankel has earned five IIHF Women's World Championship medals with the United States: gold in 2023 and 2025, and silver in 2021, 2022, and 2024.
-At the 2023 World Championship she served as the primary goaltender and recorded a 3-0 shutout over Germany to advance the U.S. to the semi-finals, becoming in the process the first U.S. women's goaltender to start five consecutive games at the national team level in 26 years.
+Her international record spans five IIHF Women's World Championship medals: gold in 2023 and 2025, and silver in 2021, 2022, and 2024.
+During the 2023 World Championship, she served as the primary goaltender and made a shutout start against Germany to advance the United States to the semifinals.
+That tournament made her the first U.S. women's goaltender to start five consecutive games at the national team level in 26 years.

 InGoal Magazine has covered Aerin Frankel in one podcast appearance and one InGoal article.